top of page

 What is the difference between a PWM and a MPPT solar charge controller?

 There are two types of solar charge controllers: MPPTs (Maximum Power Point Tracking) and PWMs (Pulse Width Modulation).
-MPPTs are a little more expensive, but accelerate solar charging of the battery up to 30% per day.
-On of the most popular MPPTs is the Renogy solar charge controller and bluetooth monitor.

 PWMs

 A PWM is a relatively simple device that is essentially a smart switch.
 It pulsates on and off, recognising when it needs to send power to the batteries (per the charge profile).
-It is about half the price of an MPPT, but about 30% less efficient per day (big difference!)
+It is about half the price of an MPPT, but about 30% less efficient per day (big difference!).

 PWMs draw current from the campervan solar system just above the voltage of your leisure batteries.